zopefoundation/zope.testbrowser/README.txt

 Navigation
 ----------

 If you want to simulate clicking on a link, there is a `click` method.
 In the `navigate.html` file there are several links set up to demonstrate the capabilities of the `click` method.

+The simplest way to reffer to the link is via the anchor text.
+In other words the text you would see in a browser (text and url searches are substring searches):

     >>> browser.open('http://localhost/@@/testbrowser/navigate.html')

-The simplest is to access the link by the text value that is linked, in other words the linked text you would see in a browser:

     >>> browser.contents
     '...<a href="navigate.html?message=By+Link+Text">Link Text</a>...'